sekourm/timber_php/README.md

 # timber_php

-this is an example for use initialize timber in a file
+This is an example for use initialize timber in a file

 /** index.php **/